marcelpetrick/Cullendula/README.md

 The button "trash" (or DOWN arrow-key) moves the current image to the trash-folder.
 When you are done, then close the app.
 The result (the best photos) are inside the output-folder :)

+## Build information
-This is version 0.2.
+This is version 0.4.4

-Builds and runs with: Linux, Gcc, Qt 5.10 and QtCreator 4.6-beta
+Builds and runs with:
+* Linux, GCC, Qt 5.10 and QtCreator 4.6-beta (todo: test)

-Builds and runs with: Windows 7, Qt 5.5 and QtCreator 4.6
+* Windows 7, Qt 5.5 and QtCreator 4.6 (todo: test)

-nota bene: if you don't like, THEN don't use OR help to fix and expand it :)
+* Win 10, Qt 5.15.1 and Qt 6.0 beta with MinGW 8.1 and QtCreator 4.13.2

-# History
+## History
 v0.1 was the basic release; working, but ugly v0.2 improved useability and stability; more features (move to trash!); refactored code-base; improved code-quality

-# Open tasks
+## Open tasks
 - show left and right (if possible) neighbour of the current image as smaller preview ... so that you have some preview of similar pictures follow
 - show position and amount: like: "3/234 output: 7 trash: 10" - maybe in the status-bar? - refine this
 - add an icon for the program